shardulsrivastava/client-app/docs.md

 ### Jfrog Artifactory

-JFrog Artifactory is one of the most famous artifactory which comes with on-premise and cloud based solutions.
+JFrog Artifactory is one of the most famous artifactory which comes with on-premise and cloud based installation.
 It also provides CI/CD solution.

-It caters as a remote repository for artifacts.
+It acts as a remote repository for artifacts.
 Maven artifacts can take sometime while downloading from the maven repository and is dependent on the network bandwidth.

 JFrog provides faster access to these artifacts by caching them locally every time a jar is requested and serving them from cache next time.